 Mark R. Dunn

 Mark Dunn is an AV-rated products liability and toxic tort attorney.
 He has represented defendants in silica, asbestos, benzene, black lung, diesel fume, welding rod, and other toxic-tort actions, as well as manufacturers and regional distributors in product liability/strict liability claims.
-Mark’s practice also includes environmental law and litigation, OSHA compliance and litigation, complex commercial litigation, and medical malpractice litigation.
+Mark’s practice also includes environmental law and litigation, OSHA compliance and litigation, complex commercial litigation, nursing home, and medical malpractice litigation.

 Mark began his career at Gibson, Dunn & Crutcher in Dallas, Texas, where he did toxic tort, environmental, and commercial litigation.
 Mark later joined Jones Day, also in Dallas, where his practice was focused on toxic tort and products liability.
-At Jones Day, Mark was a member of the litigation team recognized by the National Law Journal for one of the “Top 20 Defense Wins of the Year” (Bryant/Shackleford v.
+At Jones Day, Mark was a member of the litigation team recognized by the National Law Journal for one of the “Top 20 Defense Wins of the Year” ( Bryant/Shackleford v.
 Empire Abrasives, 2002), and recognized by the American Lawyer for “Best Product Liability Practice” (2004).
 Mark also co-authored “Emerging Silica Claims – Looking Beyond Sandblasting and Foundry Exposures,” Jones Day copyright (2004).
 More recently, Mark was recognized as a “Top Litigator” by the American Lawyer and the National Law Journal.